drbh/hotpot-db/README.md

 ### The 🌶🌶🌶 hottest way to store data

-hotpot-db is a spicy, incredibly easy to use, and delcious database system.
+hotpot-db is a spicy, incredibly easy to use, and delicious database system.

 ```bash
 hotpot_db = "0.0.2"